jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 * Users can belong to multiple groups

 * Users are defined as global service encompasses all regions
-* AWS Accoung has a unique ID but can be set with an alias: `jbcodeforce` so to login to the console the URL becomes [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console)
+* AWS Account has a unique ID but can be set with an alias: `jbcodeforce` so to login to the console the URL becomes [https://jbcodeforce.signin.aws.amazon.com/console](https://jbcodeforce.signin.aws.amazon.com/console)
-* Policies are written in JSON, to define permissions ()`Allow`, `Deny` for users to access AWS services, groups and roles
+* Policies are written in JSON, to define permissions `Allow`, `Deny` for users to access AWS services, groups and roles
 * Policy applies to Principal: account/user/role, list the actions (what is allowed or denied) on the given resources
 * Least privilege permission: Give users the minimal amount of permissions they need to do their job
 * Policy is a json doc: